 The badge of the modern 457 (Hampshire Carabiniers Yeomanry) Battery of the Royal Artillery, created in the 21st century recalls that used by the original yeomanry for which it is named but has now opted for a more traditional form of Tudor rose

-which is the version found on the Hampshire flag, inspired by the double rose on the “Arthurian” table in Winchester hall
+which is the version, slightly amended for distinction, found on the Hampshire flag, inspired by the double rose on the “Arthurian” table in Winchester hall

 ; the description in the Hampshire Field Club And Archaeological Society journal that such a design had been used in the county even before Tudor times; that body’s own adoption of a double rose for its insignia; and the example of the “Statute of the Staple” seal.